 3. Tax exemptions for domestic help: Most of working women rely on domestic helps to ensure smooth functioning.
 The domestic help sector largely remains unorganized, however, a special allowance can be added to the working women’s salary that can be exempted up to a certain limit each month.
 An exemption of Rs 2000 per month can be granted just like conveyance allowance is exempted up to Rs 1,600

-4. Deductions for expenses on self-defense training: India still remains unsafe for women who work in late night shifts and the first line of defense is their own.
+4. Deductions for expenses on self-defence training: India still remains unsafe for women who work in late night shifts and the first line of defence is their own.
 In such a scenario, women are increasingly opting to learn and practice self-defense techniques.
 The budget needs to provide some deductions for expenses made for this purpose.

 5. Separate deductions for expenses made on certain specified diseases related to women: Women particularly face some threats from various types of cancers that are akin only to them.
 Apart from this they also suffer from hormone imbalance issues that need medical attention after a particular age.
 The taxman needs to provide them with a separate section of Chapter VIA deductions that provides a specified deduction on expenses made on a treatment of these diseases.